 - That they are in danger of an act of domestic violence.

-If the TRO is entered, then the Defendant must be properly served with the TRO.
-Once that occurs the Defendant is prohibited from having any contact whatsoever with the Plaintiff and any of the other protected parties stated in the TRO.
+Before a TRO is effective the Defendant must be properly served with a copy by the local police department.
+Once that occurs, the Defendant is prohibited from having any contact whatsoever with the Plaintiff and any of the other protected parties stated in the TRO.
 Those other people tend to include the plaintiff’s family members, including any children that they may have in common.
 For more information on a TRO, please checkout our temporary restraining order practice area by clicking the link.

 - That they are a victim of an act of domestic violence (see above the 14 enumerated crimes);